Empowering women through health and wellness - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

-ALABASTER – Nobody understands the importance of women’s wellness than Stephanie Perez.
-It is something she has made her career, and devoted her life to helping women better understand what it means to be healthy.
+ALABASTER – Nobody understands the importance of women’s wellness better than Dr. Stephanie Perez.
+It is something she has made the focus of her career, and devoted her life to helping women better understand what it means to be healthy.

-Perez is the owner and main physical therapist of Empowered Wellness Physical Therapy, a predominantly online organization that aids women in physical therapy and women’s health services.
+Perez is the owner and physical therapist of Empowered Wellness Physical Therapy, where she aids women in physical therapy and women’s health services.
 Perez provides virtual and in-home consultations throughout the Birmingham area, as well as cities in Jasper, Cullman, Huntsville, Florence and Montgomery.

 “I knew I wanted to be a physical therapist after I tore my ACL in high school and had to go through physical therapy myself,” said Perez.
-“Volleyball was an important part of my life and I was afraid I would never be able to play again after my knee surgery.
+“Volleyball was an important part of my life, and I was afraid I would never be able to play again after my knee surgery.
 I had great physical therapy, recovered, and was able to obtain a scholarship to play collegiate volleyball at the University of Montevallo.”

 She received a bachelor’s degree in kinesiology, then went on to receive a doctorate in physical therapy at the University of Alabama at Birmingham.
 She and her husband, Frankie, lived in Alabaster for five years before moving to Huntsville in 2017.
 They just recently moved back to the Alabaster area, and Perez said they “are thrilled to be back.”

-Perez mainly works with helping women with their pelvic floor physical therapy, something she said is very important for women to focus on especially after having children.
+Perez mainly helps women with their pelvic floor physical therapy, something she said is very important for women to focus on especially after having children.

 “I became very interested in pelvic floor physical therapy after having children of my own,” she said.
 “After giving birth to my children, I wanted to make sure I took care of my body, and progressed safely back into my exercise routine.
 There is not much information given to moms about working out while pregnant and pelvic floor recovery after birth, so it became my passion to be able to provide education and guidance to women.”